kubevirt/kubevirt/docs/reviewer-guide.md

 * Reasonable info messages
 * Unit and functional tests to avoid regressions (the core case must be tested)
 * The PR implement what is needed (changes out of the PR scope should belong to a separate one)
+* Nested loops must be avoided.
+When matching elements, create an index in a hash map on one of the lists and iterate over the other list.
+This trades `O(n^2)` with `O(n)`, which keeps kubevirt robust and scalable.

 ## Pull Request structure